codestates/Momukzzi/.github/ISSUE_TEMPLATE/issue_task_card.md

 ---
-name: Feature request
+name: Issue Task Card
-about: Suggest an idea for this project
+about: write the issue for the task
 title: ''
 labels: ''
 assignees: ''